bulubulublue/my-weather/README.md

 - the date of the record will be updated to the latest date
 - the record will move to the top of the records

+theme change is also added to the project

 ## tech specs

 redux: